Sue: I like this story already. We’re outside and we’re on Earth. That’s just the way I like it.

-The Doctor defeats the Mauls by pressing some buttons on his console.
+The Doctor defeats the Malus by pressing some buttons on the console.

 Sue: What is it with Doctor Who and vomiting monsters?
 It’s a really gruesome trend.

-Sir George is possessed by the Malus but Will manages to overpower him.
+Sir George is possessed by the Malus, but Will manages to overpower him and kill him.

-Sue: Dead?
-He just tripped over a fairground attraction.
-I’m pretty sure he would have survived that.
+Sue: He tripped over a fairground attraction.
+I’m pretty sure he could have survived that.

 The Malus isn’t very happy.

 Sue: So what?
-What’s he going to do?
+What’s he going to do about it?
 He just sits behind a wall and moans a lot.
-He’s not really in the same league as the Weeping Angels, is he?
+He’s not exactly in the same league as the Weeping Angels, is he?

-Sue: The villagers are taking the interior of the TARDIS in their stride, I see.
-That village must be really ****ed up if this is normal for them.
+Sue: The villagers are taking the interior of the TARDIS in their stride.
+That place must be really ****ed up if this is normal for them.

 Tegan is finally reunited with her grandfather.

-Sue: Will he ask her if she was responsible for his daughter’s death?
+Sue: Will he ask her if she was responsible for his daughter’s death, do you think?

-The episode concludes with a very long conversation about tea.
+The episode concludes with a long-winded conversation concerning tea.

-Sue: There were only two episodes and yet they still needed to pad it out.
+Sue: There are only two episodes and yet they still had to pad it out.
 That is unforgivable.
 And how many ****ing companions has the Doctor got now?